Air Pollution: A Comprehensive Overview

 Air Pollution: An Invisible Threat

-Air pollution is often thought of as an outdoor problem, but the truth is that indoor air can be just as polluted.
+Air pollution is often thought of as an outdoor problem, but the truth is that indoor air can be just as pollutedOpens in a new tab..

-In fact, the EPA estimates that indoor air can be up to 5 times more polluted than outdoor air.
+In fact, the EPA estimates that indoor air can be up to 5 times more pollutedOpens in a new tab. than outdoor air.

 There are a few reasons for this: